JD-DS/COVID-19-RNA-Sequences-Analysis/README.md

-# COVID-19-RNA-Sequences-Analysis (Follow along Project from Dataquest IO)
+# COVID-19-RNA-Sequences-Analysis

-Analysis of COVID-19 sequences in different Variants of the COVID-19 Virus.
+Follow along Project with Dataquest IO founder Vikas Paruchuri Analysis of COVID-19 sequences in different Variants of the COVID-19 Virus.

 --RNA Overview: